-The next crucial step will be the extension of the model to needle-shaped particles as they occur in practice.
+The crucial next step will be the extension of the model to needle-shaped particles as they are occur in practice.
 This is a challenge for modelling, measurements and numerical simulations as well.
-To describe needle-shaped particles, two internal coordinates are necessary, namely, the length and the diameter of the cross-section of the particles.
+To describe needle-shaped particles, two internal coordinates are necessary, e.g., the length and the diameter of the cross-section of the particles.
 The equation for the corresponding PSD will be defined in a five-dimensional domain.

 Considering the same flow domain as in the present paper, the five-dimensional domain will be a tensor product of intervals.
 Then, the extension of the forward Euler upwind finite difference method for discretising the convective part of the PSD equation is straightforward.

-However, in the future, we intend to use more accurate schemes for this part, like essentially non-oscillatory (ENO) finite difference methods (see [26] for promising studies of such methods).
+However, in future it is intended to use more accurate schemes for this part, like ENO finite difference methods, see [26] for promising studies of such methods.
 Another important task will be the extension of the algorithm for computing the aggregation integrals.
-The simulation of coupled population balance systems with two internal coordinates, including aggregation, without applying any model simplification to obtain moment-based methods, would provide new contributions to the understanding of population-balanced processes.
+The simulation of coupled population balance systems with two internal coordinates, including aggregation, without applying any model simplification to obtain moment-based methods, would provide new contributions to the understanding of population balanced processes.